Manujendra/Data-Visualization-Mini-Project/README.md

-# Data Visualization Project ReadMe
+# Data Visualization Dashboard with more Visualizations Readme

 ## Instructions